sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/phase0-prep_work.md

   ![Alt](/X.png "Title") <before/after pic of BEC stripped and tinned;>

-- Red and brown wire pair in flight controller box (NOTE: do **not** substitute with another wire pair in the box)
+- Red and brown wire pair in flight controller box (NOTE: do **NOT** substitute with any other wire pair in the box)

   ![Alt](/X.png "Title") <before/after pic of red/brown wire stripped and tinned;>